dgdev1024/MEVN_Stack_Template/readme.md

 Finally, use one or more of the commands below to build and run the template app.
 ```
 npm run client-dev          # Builds the frontend, using Webpack, in development mode.
+npm run client-dev-watch    # Builds the frontend in development mode, watching for and rebuilding on changes.
 npm run client-prod         # Builds the frontend in production mode.
 npm run server-dev          # Runs the backend server in development mode.
+npm run server-dev-watch    # Runs the backend server in development mode, watching for and restarting changes via Nodemon.
 npm run server-prod         # Runs the backend server in production mode.
 npm run dev                 # Builds the frontend and runs the backend server in development mode.
 npm run prod                # Builds the frontend and runs the backend server in production mode.
 npm start                   # Defaults to the 'dev' instruction.
 Modify as needed.
 ```

 The development mode commands should be used for testing your app, while the production mode